UIStuff plugin for Take Command / TCC / TCC/LE

 New variables:

-_BGCOLOR _BGCOLORNAME _BROWSER _MOUSEX _MOUSEY
+_BGCOLOR _BGCOLORNAME _BROWSER _DEFAUDIOOUT _MOUSEX

-_MUTE _MUTED _SAFEMODE _SOUNDVOL _SSVRNAME
+_MOUSEY _MUTE _MUTED _SAFEMODE _SOUNDVOL

-_SSVRTIME _SSVRUP _VOLUME _WALLPAPER _WALLSTYLE
+_SSVRNAME _SSVRTIME _SSVRUP _VOLUME _WALLPAPER

-_WINOSVER
+_WALLSTYLE _WINOSVER

 Syntax Note: